Rother Kuppe

 Rother Kuppe is a mountain in Bavaria, Germany.
+It is one of the more prominent peaks of the Long Rhön, part of the Rhön Mountains.

 Geography

 The mountain is about 1.35 km southwest of the town of Roth, a locality in Hausen, Rhön-Grabfeld.

 Geology

-It consists primarily of a basalt plate.
+It consists primarily of a nepheline basalt plate.

 Description

 It is 711 meters above sea level at its peak.
 The northeast flank is covered by forest.
 Southwest of the summit is a large meadow with old beech trees, one of which is 7.8 meters in circumference.
-The tree, however, has suffered greatly from the recent hurricane Kyrill.
+The tree, however, was damaged by Cyclone Kyrill.

-There is also a resort and club built on the summit open all year with a wide panoramic view of the area.
+An observation tower was built on top of Rother Kuppe in 1955 and was later expanded into an inn.